Actindo-AG/Documentation/DataHub/Overview/01_General.md

 - Quickly connect external systems and automate data exchange

-## Prerequisites

-The following module/plugin versions or higher are installed:
-- Countries and languages 1.2.0
-- Currency 1.0.4
-- UI Components 1.0.1

-In addition, the HTML templates for ETL plugin version 1.1.2 or higher must be installed to use the HTML templates.

 ## Further information

 Refer to our [Actindo Core1 Platform](../../Core1Platform/BasicPhilosophy/01_General.md) documentation for information on general features and functions, standard buttons, UI elements, and how to use the Actindo documentation.